Blog Hero Image

 Even with equities making new highs, retail investors continue to reduce equities

-While equity flows have been negative on aggregate, it does appear it is largely broad-based U.S. exposure that is being reduced.
-International is up a little, and if ETF flows are any indication, technology is attracting some flows.
-But we are going to pivot to cash and bonds.
-It shouldn’t be too surprising that the inflows to cash and bonds, with the most attractive yields in many years, are a strong lure.
+While equity flows have been negative overall, it seems that broad-based U.S. exposure is being reduced the most.
+International equities are up a little, and if ETF flows are any indication, technology is attracting some flows.
+But we are going to pivot to cash and fixed income (bonds).
+It shouldn’t be too surprising that the inflows to cash and bonds, with the most attractive yields in many years, are a strong lure for investors.

 Money is still flowing into cash products

-Higher yields everywhere, from cash to GICs, to bonds, and even to dividend-paying equities, have created perhaps one of the most recurring questions of the past year – which is best between cash, GICs and bonds?
+Higher yields everywhere, from cash to GICs, to bonds, and even to dividend-paying equities, have created perhaps one of the most recurring questions of the past year – which is best for investors: cash, GICs, or bonds?
 We will tackle the dividend equities in another instalment.

 There is now yield just about everywhere

-Each of the three options do offer rather different characteristics that will behave differently depending on what markets and rates do in the coming quarters or years.
+Each of the three options offers distinct characteristics that will respond differently depending on market and interest rate movements in the coming quarters or years.
 The table below really tries to capture some of the more pertinent characteristics of each.

 It really depends on what happens next.
-Here are three simplistic scenarios, with who wins or loses among HISA vs GICs vs Bonds.
+Here are three simplistic scenarios, with who wins or loses among HISA, GICs, and bonds.

 • HISA wins as yields remain high, and any potential rate hikes would result in more yield with a stable value.